dxc-technology/halstack-style-guide/README.md

 - [Angular](https://github.com/dxc-technology/halstack-angular)
 - [React](https://github.com/dxc-technology/halstack-react)

+## Getting started

+- The UI-Kit requires having the latest version of XD installed.
+- Download the latest version of the Halstack UI-Kit from [here](https://github.com/dxc-technology/halstack-style-guide/tree/master/ui-kit).
+- Use the components and core visual styles to build out your design.

 ## UI-Kit

 We are currently working in an Adobe Creative Cloud (CC) public library.
 Until it is finished download the file and use it as a sticker sheet.

-Download [here](https://github.com/dxc-technology/halstack-style-guide/raw/release-2.1/ui-kit/UI%20Kit-Halstack_v2.1.1-beta.xd) our latest UI kit for Adobe XD

 The font family used in Halstack UI-Kit is Open Sans.
-This font is licensed under the [Apache License, Version 2.0.](http://www.apache.org/licenses/LICENSE-2.0) and free to download from [here](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom)
+This font is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) and free to download from [Google fonts](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom).

+Previous releases of the Halstack UI-Kit can be found [here](https://github.com/dxc-technology/halstack-style-guide/tree/master/previous-releases)

 ## Documentation

-- See our documentation site [here](https://developer.dxc.com/design/principles) for full how-to docs and guidelines
+- See our [documentation site](https://developer.dxc.com/design/principles) for full how-to docs and guidelines
 - [Contributing](CONTRIBUTING.md): Guidelines for making contributions
   to this repo.